corese-stack/corese-benchmark/README.md

 - a png and html version of the plot
 - a index.html file to be used as the dashboard

+## CI

+A CI script is available at [.github/workflows/ci.yml)](.github/workflows/ci.yml)

+It is programmed to run the full benchmark through the workflow.py python script.
+2 jobs can be  triggered depending on the branch pushed

+1. `public-build` on `main` branch : this one uses a vanilla public runner on github
+2. `private-build` on `p16-benchmark` branch : this one uses a private runner nammed `p16-benchmark-corese`

+The execution is so far the same, but can be further customised using the parameters of the workflow.py script.
+The main differences remaining at the level of the dependencies installation, ie in the installation and activation of the conda environment.

 ## Datasets

 ### Bowlogna